markbtaylor/github-gists/README.md

 datetime will be used to show only the gists created after the last run.
 If you want to reset this cached value then pass the `--reset` flag to the script.

+Depending on how you want to consume the result, you can choose to set the output format by passing the `--format` flag with either `json` or `tabular`, with the default being json.

 # Build the script

 Dependencies: Docker